Cat Scratch Disease (cont.)

 Cat Scratch Disease Symptoms and Signs

-One note of caution: A bite from a cat (usually an adult cat) can result in another rapidly progressing infection from Pasteurella multoceda bacteria (and other organisms) and should be treated within about 48 hours of the bite.
-The symptoms of pain and swelling at the bite site develop rapidly (over about eight to 24 hours) in contrast to CSD symptoms.
+One note of caution: A bite from a cat (usually an adult cat) can result in another rapidly progressing infection due to Pasteurella multocida bacteria (and other organisms) and should be treated within 48 hours of the bite.
+The symptoms of pain and swelling at the bite site develop rapidly (over eight to 24 hours) in contrast to CSD symptoms.
 Since about 80% of cat bites become infected, the majority of people with cat bites need to be treated with antibiotics.

 Must Read Articles Related to Cat Scratch Disease

 Patient Comments & Reviews